-Refer to http://qrp-labs.com/qcx/qcxtrouble for more tips!
+Refer to http://qrp-labs.com/qcx/qcxtrouble and the groups.io discussion group for more tips!

 6.1 Blank LCD or blocked LCD

 If your LCD screen looks like either of these, then it is a sure sign that you have not adjusted the contrast trimmer potentiometer R47.